gcleaves/elastic-gc/README.md

-Elasticsearch docker that works with multicast discovery (or is it unicast) on the Google Cloud platform.
+Elasticsearch docker that works with multicast discovery on the Google Cloud platform.

+It works for me.